 9. Atypical Temporal Shifts

-In magical realism, abrupt temporal shifts or mergers of different time periods often structure the narrative.
+In magical realism, abrupt temporal shifts or mergers of different periods often structure the narrative.
 Instead of linear progression, the timeline fluctuates among past, present, and future, imbuing the story with a timeless quality.

 10. Realisation of the Unreal